 Quality assessment is imperative in order to make good, timely permanency decisions with families and children.
-The Structured Decision Making (SDM) family reunification assessment tool assists with decision making.

 A thorough and rigorous assessment is required to ensure the child’s safety, belonging and wellbeing can be achieved by the permanency goals.
 Consider:

 - the views of the child and the child's family

 - for an Aboriginal or Torres Strait Islander child

 - the long-term effect of the decision on the child’s identity and connection with their family and community